jarusll/the-logs/index.md

 # 2022-09-05

 I discovered buffered channels in go and it blew my mind away.
+This just now feels like factorio.

 > Paper has more patience than people - *Anne Frank*